racarter1215/data-structures-and-algorithms-2/challenges/Fifo-Animal-Shelter/README.md

 ### Approach and Efficiency
 * Methods that have Big O efficiency O(n) for time and space
   * enqueue().

-* Methods that have Big O efficiency O(1) for time and space
   * dequeue().

 ## Solution
 ![Whiteboard Image](./assets/codechallenge12-whiteboard.png)